St. Mary's-Colgan High School: 2010s

 a small event space or meeting room for the parish/school called Guadalupe Hall.

-In the 2018-19 school year, the Communities System began.
+In the 2018–19 school year, the Communities System began.
 It consisted of organizing the student body into houses, similar to homerooms, with a mixture of grades in each house.
 Within the high school, three houses form each community.
 The students chose to name their communities:

 St. Padre Pio, St. Teresa of Calcutta and St. Maximilian Kolbe.
 Three seniors and three juniors serve as the captains.
 The community system fosters the building of relationships across grade and class boundaries.
 State championships won through the decade included boys' golf, softball, and baseball.

 2020s

 Due to the outbreak of COVID-19, in-person school attendance was cancelled the week prior to spring break.
 There were no spring sports and the spring play, Joseph and the Amazing Technicolor Dreamcoat, was cancelled after weeks of rehearsal.
 There was no prom, senior retreat, May Crowning or graduation.
 Volunteers delivered sack lunches to the homes of students who signed up.
 All Masses were cancelled.
-During the 2020s, the girls' golf program three-peated from 2020-2022.
+During the 2020s, the girls' golf program three-peated from 2020 to 2022.
 The school also won a state championship in softball.